vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 ### Vega chain part
 If it changes `quantum` then this new value becomes used immediately on enactement.

+**Note on `decimals`.**

+- Only non-negative integer values are allowed to specify number of asset decimal places.
-**Note on `decimals`.** The Vega ERC20 bridge does not support assets with a changing number of decimals, and is unlikely ever to support such assets (due to both the added complexity and the lack of demonstrable use cases for this).
+- The Vega ERC20 bridge does not support assets with a changing number of decimals, and is unlikely ever to support such assets (due to both the added complexity and the lack of demonstrable use cases for this).
-Therefore, it is undefined how to proceed in the event that decimals does change, and the specific, immutable instance of the token smart contract on the Ethereum blockchain much be verified by community members when voting on each new asset that is proposed to ensure that the number of decimals used by the asset is guaranteed to be perpetually invariant for the lifetime of the asset.
+Therefore, it is undefined how to proceed in the event that decimals does change, and the specific, immutable instance of the token smart contract on the Ethereum blockchain must be verified by community members when voting on each new asset that is proposed to ensure that the number of decimals used by the asset is guaranteed to be perpetually invariant for the lifetime of the asset.
 Contracts that do not meet this guarantee are not suitable as a basis for Vega bridge assets.